simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_40_ui-component/ui-component.md

 ```
 </details>

-> The way to input HTML from javascript is your choice, here we did it this way to ease the understanding from an external perspective.
+> ***Note:*** The way to input HTML from javascript is your choice, here we did it this way to ease the understanding from an external perspective.

 ### Displaying Content

 Another interesting possibility is to implement custom shortcuts from our widgets, basically to redirect to any display Business Object's form, or even redirect to more general parts of the solution.

 Such interactions can be done using the `BusinessObject.displayForm()` or `BusinessObject.displayList()` methods.
 The use case for displaying **Products' Form** is pretty straightforward:

 ```javascript
 document.getElementById("welcome-list").insertAdjacentHTML(
     'beforeend',